Tony Perez (referee): Roy Jones Jr. controversy

-Perez was again involved in a controversial match when Roy Jones Jr., the WBC's world Light Heavyweight champion and, at 34 wins, no defeats or draws, with 29 wins by knockout widely considered either the best or second best fighter in the world at that era, took on challenger Montell Griffin, undefeated and untried in 26 fights with 18 wins by knockout on March 21, 1997, at the Taj Majal Hotel and Casino in Atlantic City.
+Perez was again involved in a controversial match when Roy Jones Jr., the WBC's world Light Heavyweight champion and, at 34 wins, no defeats or draws, with 29 wins by knockout widely considered either the best or second best fighter in the world at that era, took on challenger Montell Griffin, undefeated and untied in 26 fights with 18 wins by knockout on March 21, 1997, at the Taj Majal Hotel and Casino in Atlantic City.
 The champion dropped the challenger in round nine but then threw a punch to his head as Griffin sat on one knee.
 Perez disqualified Jones Jr., giving Griffin the world championship and Jones Jr. his first loss as a professional.
 Perez explained that he "was counting because if he could have continued, (Perez would have taken) one or two points away from Jones".
 This fight was also broadcast on television by HBO Boxing.